About Embellishments

 In the sited blog the embellishment is spoken about as an emerging expression from an understanding of the dance as a dialog and I totally agree.
 But I also understand the beginner follower’s desire to explore the possibilities.

-With my students (in the US) I experience followers (more than the leaders) who want to embellish sooner rather than later or they are nervous or even fear trying to tackle adornos, as they are also called.
+With my students (in the US) I experience followers (more than the leaders) who want to embellish sooner rather than later or they are Followers Embellishments 2nervous or even fear trying to tackle adornos, as they are also called.
 I realize that the blog article doesn’t promote followers copying or having leaders wait for a follower to embellish, however, as a teaching tool, I think it is helpful for followers (and leaders) to model the behavior of possibilities.
 I am known to encourage followers to watch others and experiment with ideas to create their own toolbox of embellishments.
 I also think that with practice and with awareness through our growth in the dance we begin to fully understand how an embellishment can emerge from our bodies as a result of listening to our partner and the music.
 What magic to see an adorno materialize from dancers as a reflection of the music, their communication and their passion.

 Most commonly teachers refer to embellishments as something to be done only with the feet and the legs.
 Many teachers also encourage them to include any part of the body.
 I recall dancing with a follower who had quite a repertoire of body embellishments.
 She wiggled and wagged and swam in my arms for an entire tanda.
 I found it quite distracting at the time.
 Who knows what she thought of my leading but my experience was that I was letting her have a monologue of expression as opposed to a dialog.
 Maybe I missed out or maybe we just chose to express and share differently.